Home / Metros / Decatur

 What the Numbers Mean for Decatur

 Translated into dollars, a nationally-benchmarked $100,000 salary carries the purchasing power of $113,094 inside Decatur, while a household needs roughly $88,422 here to match a $100K lifestyle elsewhere.
-Rents carry the biggest swing in the BEA formula and are indexed at 56.2 — 43.8% below the national average — so anyone weighing a move or a remote-work arbitrage should treat the housing line as the single largest variable in the equation.
+Rents carry the biggest swing in the BEA formula and are indexed at 56.2 - 43.8% below the national average, so anyone weighing a move or a remote-work arbitrage should treat the housing line as the single largest variable in the equation.

 Looking at the 2008-2024 trajectory, Decatur's overall index has fallen by 2.6 points, improving relative affordability.
 For the 2024 data year, goods are indexed at 93.6 and services at 91.1, meaning everyday spending in Decatur is governed more by the services and rent mix than by retail goods prices.
 Readers comparing multiple destinations should always pair the RPP headline with local wage data and housing costs before drawing relocation conclusions.

-Decatur category breakdown
+Decatur cost breakdown

 Price Index Summary